BravishkaSkytano/second-brain/3 - Resources/Obsidian Web Clipper/10 Golden Age Philosophers, and Why You Should Know Them.md

 Famed doctor, chemist, and philosopher.
 First person to describe smallpox and measles as separate diseases.
 Developed a metaphysical system, based on Plato, which described the universe as consisting of five elements; God, time, place, soul, and matter.
 Author of the first book on pediatrics.

-“**I have written 20,000 pages (in small print), moreover I spent fifteen years of my life – night and day – writing the big collection entitled Al Hawi****.
+“**I have written 20,000 pages (in small print), moreover I spent fifteen years of my life – night and day – writing the big collection entitled Al Hawi.
 It was during this time that I lost my eyesight, my hand became paralyzed, with the result that I am now deprived of reading and writing.
 Nonetheless, I’ve never given up.**“

 ![](https://bigthink.com/wp-content/uploads/2016/11/18606402.jpg?w=335)